Sample-Codes/JamieCoin/README.md

-BeerCoin
+JamieCoin
-BeerCoin is a decendent of Litecoin that combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).
+JamieCoin is a decendent of Litecoin that combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).
 Like Litecoin it uses scrypt as a proof of work scheme.

 - 20 seconds block time
 - Difficulty retargets every 60 blocks, with accelerated diff retarget at the beginning to prevent instamining